 - A large parking area is located on the right 1.6 miles from State Route 29 which provides access to the universally accessible observation tower and nature trail.

-- A large parking area is located on the right 1.9 miles from State Route 29 which provides access to a car top boat launch for Carers Pond.
+- A large parking area is located on the right 1.9 miles from State Route 29 which provides access to a car top boat launch for Carters Pond.